Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Style Feature Exploration

-Neural networks (NN) have been used in previous works to extract style-based features for various style-based tasks such as style classification \cite{stclass16,stclass18}, style-transfer \cite{gatysnst}, style-based retrieval \cite{cnn-style-retrieval}, etc. We study two different types of $F_{NN}$ features for style-based clustering:
+Convolutional Neural networks (CNN) have been used in previous works to extract style-based features for various style-based tasks such as style classification \cite{stclass16,stclass18}, style-transfer \cite{gatysnst}, style-based retrieval \cite{cnn-style-retrieval}.
+We examine two types of $F_{CNN}$ features for clustering based on style.